Dr. Nipuna R. Kuruppu

 Lanka Hospital PVT limited

-Reading for a PhD study on ‘Developing and pilot-testing a communication board for mechanically ventilated patients in Sri Lankan ICUs’.
+Thesis title: Development and pilot testing of a communication board for mechanically ventilated patients in Sri Lankan intensive care units

 Research member of NHMRC Centre of Research Excellence in Wiser Wound Care, Griffith University, Australia.